pieroxy/conkw/doc/GRABBER_HWMON.md

 ```

 * `extract` chooses which hwmon sensors you're willing to monitor
-* `include` is an include list, as a comma separated list of regexps against file names.
+* `include` is an include list, a list of regexps against file names.
 HwmonGrabber will only extract values from those files whose name match one of those regexp.

 ## Metrics